WheelockLab/NetworkLevelAnalysis/docs/source/methodology.rst

 The Network Level Analysis (NLA) Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, connectome-wide associations are calculated between ROI-pair connectivity and behavioral data, resulting in a set of standardized regression coefficients that specify the brain-behavior association at each ROI-pair of the connectome matrix.
+First, connectome-wide associations are calculated between :abbr:`ROI (Region of Interest)`-pair connectivity and behavioral data, resulting in a set of standardized regression coefficients that specify the brain-behavior association at each ROI-pair of the connectome matrix.
 Next, network level analysis, consisting of a transformation of the edge-level test statistics and enrichment statistic calculation :cite:p:`AckermanM`, is done to determine which networks are strongly associated with the behavior of interest.

-Both *p*-value and test-statistic binarization are offered in the current NLA pipeline :cite:p:`EggebrechtA,WheelockM:2018`.
+At the edge-level both *p*-value and test-statistic binarization are offered in the current NLA pipeline :cite:p:`EggebrechtA,WheelockM:2018`.
 Prior research has supported the incorporation of a proportional edge density threshold, given that uneven edge density thresholds have been shown to unfairly bias results :cite:p:`vandenHeuvelM`.
 For enrichment statistic calculation, NLA offers a number of statistical tests (detailed below).
 Prior research has relied on